EpistasisLab/EBIC.jl/README.md

 In order to aquire the datasets, the [DVC](https://dvc.org) application is requried installed on your system.

-Run inside the repository `dvc pull` if all three datasets are to be downloaded, whereas to fetch the particular one use `dvc pull <dataset_name>` where `dataset_name` is one of the following:
+Run inside the repository `dvc pull` if you want to fetch all three datasets, whereas to download a particular one use `dvc pull <dataset_name>` where `dataset_name` is one of the following:
 - `unibic`
 - `recbic_maintext`
 - `recbic_sup`

-_When using DVC for the first time for the repository, you have to authenticate your Google account following instructions given by DVC._
+_When using DVC for the first time for a repository, one must authenticate with their Google account following instructions given by DVC._

 ## Usage